Conjunction for Class 10

 → The more he studied, the less anxious he felt about the upcoming exam.

-→ No sooner did the bell ring than the students rushed out of the classroom, eager to enjoy their lunch break.
+→ No sooner did the bell ring than the kids rushed out of the classroom, eager to enjoy their game break.

-→ Whether in times of success or failure, true friends stand by you, offering support and encouragement.
+→ Whether in times of success or failure, true friends always stand by you.

-→ The harder they worked on the project, the more satisfied they felt with the outcome.
+→ The harder they worked together, the more satisfied they felt with the outcome.

 → I was afraid to open the door lest he should follow me to it.